 If you want to make the repairs yourself and need the materials, instruction books and tools, get your cane & basket supplies here.

-The Wicker Woman does not sell retail supplies, except to students in her classes, so provides these advertisers for your benefit.
+The Wicker Woman does not sell retail supplies so instead, provides these advertisers for your benefit.

 Wicker Furniture Appraisal Service

 If your wicker repair shop does appraisals ask them what qualifications and certifications they have to back up this service.
 For a competent and valid appraisal, the person giving it should be a certified antique wicker appraiser.

 Their certification proves that they have done the research, taken the classes, and past all the tests, which also means they should be compensated monetarily for their expertise.
 Also ask what you will get in return for paying for their appraisal.

 Although I have been in the business of wicker restoration and sales since 1975, I am not certified to make appraisals on wicker furniture, and will not honor the requests at this time.

 However, I highly recommend Richard Saunders as a certified antique wicker furniture appraiser.
 He’s located in Savannah, Georgia and has been a certified wicker furniture appraiser since 1983.
 He’s also written six books on the antique wicker furniture industry is advertising his services on my National Furniture Repair Directory™, Wicker Experts section.